About

 Exams

-Both are open-book: you can bring any (paper) books and/or paper notes you want, but electronic devices are not allowed (except a simple calculator).
+Both are open-book: you can bring any (paper) books and/or paper notes you want, but electronic devices are not allowed (except a simple calculator, which you need!).

 All exams from previous years are available for download.